 At some level, every online business is built on an ecommerce business model.
 They all have customers to serve, orders to take, a great customer experience to give and, of course, products or services to sell.

-If you want to maximize sales, this guide will be your best resource.
+Whether or not you’re an e-commerce site, if you want to maximize sales overall, this guide will be your best resource.

-Worldwide B2C ecommerce sales grossed over $1.2 trillion in 2013, and that figure is growing.
+Worldwide B2C e-commerce sales grossed over $2.3 billion in 2018, and this number is only growing.

-This is the definitive guide to ecommerce SEO.
+This is the definitive guide to e-commerce search engine optimization, which will help you make the most out of your e-commerce website.
 Feel free to share it with others who might benefit from it.
-In it, you’ll learn five proven strategies that improve ecommerce SEO.
+In it, you’ll learn five proven strategies that improve e-commerce SEO.